-- A. A list of heritage properties managed by the agencies as those properties have been identified pursuant to this section - B. The status and condition of each heritage property - C. The stewardship efforts in which the agencies have engaged to maintain each heritage property and the cost of those activities - D. A prioritized list of the maintenance needs for the properties - E. A Record of the agencies' compliance with subsections MCA 22-3-424 (1) and (2)
+- B. The status and condition of each heritage property - C. The stewardship efforts in which the agencies have engaged to maintain each heritage property and the cost of those activities - D. A prioritized list of the maintenance needs for the properties - E. A Record of the agency's compliance with subsections MCA 22-3-424 (1) and (2)